PoC-dev/ibmdocs-tools/README.md

 DDS descriptions are found in the as400 subdirectory.

 ### The maintenance application
 This is a text-based full-screen application derived from parts of my [German language AS/400 Subfile Template](https://github.com/PoC-dev/as400-sfltemplates-german).
 It was initially thought as primary means to manually enter metadata for documents.
-Over time, helper scripts (described below) have been established to

-Code is found in the as400 subdirectory.
+Code is (soon to be) found in the as400 subdirectory.

 ----
 ## Files